qgis/QGIS-Website/content/resources/installation-guide/index.md

 distrobox-export --app qgis qgis-plugin-grass
 ```

-Update QGis in a distrobox:
+Update QGIS in a distrobox:

 ```
 distrobox upgrade --all